Skip to main content

 .run();

-If your dataset uses custom key names (like "question" instead of "input"), specify them explicitly:
+If your dataset uses other key names (say "question" instead of "input"), pass them to ragTask:

 // Dataset uses "question" instead of "input"